anath703/text_analytics_news/README.md

 # DS 5001 Text Analytics Final Project

 ## Introduction
 In this project, I will be exploring news articles from Politico and Power Line from October 2013 to February 2020.
-I will be exploring the articles by creating word clouds, performing PCA, and topic modeling.
+I will be exploring the articles by creating word clouds, performing PCA, topic modeling, and sentiment analysis.

 ## Data